-On July 10, 2015, as part of a bond agreement the Company issued investors warrants to subscribe for 270,414 shares at an exercise price of €6.00 per share for a non-refundable issue price of €162 thousand.
+On July 10, 2015, as part of a bond agreement the Company issued investors warrants to subscribe for 270,414 shares at an exercise price of ε 6.00 per share for a non-refundable issue price of ε 162 thousand.
 These warrants have a term of 4 years.
-In July 2019, the outstanding warrants, unexercised at the end of the exercise period, expired.
+These BSA warrants are considered equity instruments and are recorded in shareholders' equity at their subscription price in accordance with IAS 32.